Homepage / Bullion Coins: UK Bullion / UK Queen's Beasts Silver

 The White Horse of Hanover was introduced into the Royal Arms in 1714 when the crown of Great Britain passed to the Elector George of Hanover.

-This grandson of Elizabeth Stuart, sister of Charles I, became George I, King of Britain, France and Ireland.
+This grandson of Elizabeth Stuart, sister of Charles I, became George I, King of Britain, France, and Ireland.

-The shield shows the leopards of England and the lion of Scotland in the first quarter, the fleur-de-lis of France in the second and the Irish harp in the third quarter.
+The shield shows the leopards of England and the lion of Scotland in the first quarter, the fleur-de-lis of France in the second, and the Irish harp in the third quarter.
+The fourth quarter shows the Arms of Hanover.

 2021 - The White Greyhound of Richmond